 - Nine-hour cap per semester for both undergraduate and graduate hours.

-Notice of Award: Applicants will receive notice of conditional award in mid-October.
+Notice of Award: Applicants will receive notice of conditional award in mid-March.
 Final awards are dependent upon university verification of enrollment and plan of study.

-Award Payments: Payments will be made to the student's university bursar's account about the third week of November through mid-December.
+Award Payments: Payments will be made to the student's university bursar's account about the third week of April - May 1.

 Common Application Errors

 The large number of applications prohibit us from changing or verifying information with you after the application deadline.
 Therefore, please enter all information carefully.
 Incorrect or incomplete applications will not be considered.
 Common application errors include:

 - Submitting classes for the wrong semester.